Mattcreates25/intern_journal/README.md

 #hello!
 #Here I will document my journey through ICIPE cohort 6 internship
 ##vision
-my vision for this intenship is to jumpstart my career as a bioinformatician and network with others in the field
+my vision for this intenship is to jumpstart my career as a bioinformatician and network with others in the field find..

 ##road map